-With Thanksgiving coming up, here’s a recipe for Roasted Butternut Squash featuring goat cheese, toasted walnuts, and maple syrup.
+With Thanksgiving coming up, here’s a recipe for Roasted Butternut Squash featuring goat cheese, fresh thyme, toasted walnuts, and maple syrup.
+The combination is delicious and your family will love it.

 Butternut squash is easy to cut into cubes or slices once it’s peeled.
 Rock your knife back and forth to cut the thicker parts.
 Keep your fingers out of the way…the squash can be kind of hard to cut.